QTM 106Luciferianism and the Christian Response

 - Logic: This utilizes a cosmic dualism imported from Gnostic frameworks, positing that the material world is a prison and the serpent in Genesis 3 was a liberator on a rescue mission to grant humanity autonomy.

-- The Autonomy Bug [E]: The Luciferian project of Self-Deification is the conscious continuation of the serpent’s original offer in the Garden:
+- The same offer [E]: Luciferian self-deification continues the serpent's original offer in the Garden:

 "...you will be like God, knowing good and evil."
 (Genesis 3:5, NIV [E])